Ïã¸ÛÁùºÏ²Ê¿ª½±¼Ç¼

 Grizzly bears, Katmai National Park, Alaska

 A group of grizzly bears swipe at a salmon-filled stream with powerful paws.
-The shiny, black-and-white bodies of a pod of orcas curve above the ocean’s surface, sending sprays of water towards the sky.
+The shiny, black-and-white bodies of a pod of orcas curve above the ocean’s surface, sending sprays of water toward the sky.
 An ungainly moose wanders across the road in front of you.
 Seeing endemic wildlife is one of the main draws for visitors to both Canada and Alaska, and a combined trip gives you the opportunity to encounter all sorts of different species.

 Starting in Canada, I can arrange for you to stay in a bear lodge in British Columbia’s Great Bear Rainforest to see these animals up close in their natural environment.
 Here, you’ll reside in a comfortable, rustic cabin and head out with expert guides to strategically placed viewing platforms to watch the bears from.
 The annual salmon run is one of the best times to go, as the usually solitary grizzlies are drawn to the rivers for a feeding frenzy.
 As well as bears, you might spot moose, bald eagles, foxes, elk, and even wolves if you’re lucky.